mahsa-mousavi/eDNAFlow/README.md

 ### Mandatory parameters if your sequences are NOT demultiplexed

-`--reads 'read.fastq'`: provide the name of your raw fastq file; **You should NOT specify this option if reads are paired-end as they get identified automatically by default**; reads must be unzipped
+`--reads 'read.fastq'`: provide the name of your raw fastq file; **You should NOT specify this option if reads are paired-end as they get identified automatically by default, BUT you need to make sure your paired-end file name ends with _R1.fastq & _R2.fastq**; reads must be unzipped

 `--barcode 'bc.tab'`: your barcode file name; barcode file format must match [OBITools requirement](https://pythonhosted.org/OBITools/scripts/ngsfilter.html); if multiple barcode files exist (e.g. bc_1.txt; bc_2.txt) it can be specified like this: bc*.txt